 To open a SoFi Money account, you must be a U.S. citizen or permanent resident and at least 18 years old with a physical U.S. address and a valid Social Security number.
 After signing up, you can transfer funds to your SoFi Money account from a linked bank account — just search for your bank and link your account, either by entering your username and password or by manually linking your routing and account numbers.
 With SoFi Money, you also have the option to set up direct deposits and to deposit checks in the account via the mobile app.

 SoFi Money features

-Your SoFi Money account comes with a Visa debit card, which lets you withdraw cash at ATMs displaying a Visa, Plus or NYCE logo.
+Your SoFi Money account comes with a Mastercard debit card, which lets you withdraw cash at ATMs displaying a Visa, Plus or NYCE logo.
 You can also send money to family and friends via a built-in peer-to-peer payments feature.
 The account offers bill pay services and physical paper checks.
 You may move money into and out of the account via ACH transfers on the mobile app.